SimonJackson24/AMSLPR/docs/camera_integration.md

    ```
    sudo reboot
    ```
-4. Update the AMSLPR configuration to use the local camera (camera_id: 0)
+4. Update the VisiGate configuration to use the local camera (camera_id: 0)

 ### USB Camera